Yukti-Tech-Solution/General-Billing-Software/README.md

 A complete desktop billing software application built with Electron, React, SQLite, and Tailwind CSS.

+> **Important:** This is proprietary software owned by Yukti Tech Solution.
+It is not open source.
+Use is limited to licensed customers and partners.
+For licensing or purchase, contact https://yuktitechsolution.co.in/ or email yuktitechsolution@gmail.com.

 ## Features

 - **Dashboard**: View sales statistics, pending payments, and recent invoices